Yulha-dong

-Yulha-dong is a dong in Dong-gu, Daegu, South Korea.
+Yulha-dong is a dong in Dong District, Daegu, South Korea.
 Its name literally means "beneath the chestnut tree."
 It lies just north of the Geumho River.
 Yulha-dong is the legal dong; its boundaries coincide with the administrative entity Ansim 1-dong.

-Singi Station and Yulha Station on Daegu Subway Line 1 are located in Yulha-dong.
-A shrine to Seven Year War hero Choe Eum-yeong is also located here.
+Singi station and Yulha station on Daegu Metro Line 1 are located in Yulha-dong.
+A shrine to Seven Year War commemorate hero Choe Eung-dam is also located there.